ResurgentNetwork/Valheim-Modpack/README.md

 ----
 ### Changelog
+v0.0.27
+- PopVillages updated to 1.0.1
+- Sages Vault added.
+New requirement for PopVillages
+- Removed SageRobes.
+Deprecated in favor for Sages Vault

 v0.0.26
 - RegenerativeNature updated to 1.2.3

 v0.0.25
 - Spawn_That updated to 0.11.4